 Value-added tax (VAT) should be applicable to sale of goods and supply of services.
 Individuals carrying out economic activities (trading, producing, consulting etc.) independently should in principle register for Luxembourg VAT purposes.
 The standard VAT rate applicable in Luxembourg is 17 percent.

-Luxembourg applies the Organisation for Economic Co-operation and Development (OECD) transfer pricing guidelines for multinational enterprises and tax administration.
+Luxembourg applies the OECD transfer pricing guidelines for multinational enterprises and tax administration, as well as certain provisions set forth under the BEPS actions.
 Hence, the Luxembourg tax authorities may raise transfer pricing questions when the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction and no corresponding recharge is performed, in other words, if a cross-border benefit is being provided.
 The transfer price would be dependent on the nature and added value of the services performed.

 Luxembourg has data privacy laws.